In Depth Baby Product Reviews Led by a Pediatrician

 Handle and Canopy

-For a stroller, the canopy is pretty small and not going to offer much protection from the sun; given that some infant car seats offer significantly larger canopies, it's a disappointment.
-It is more like an awning than an attempt to provide shade or privacy.
+For a stroller, the canopy is pretty small and not going to offer much protection from the sun; given that some infant car seats provide significantly larger canopies, it's a disappointment.

-The handle is simple and uncomfortable to hold, given the lack of a circular style design.
-Instead, it is a thin, flat bar that is hard to grip and has pressure points when slung over a forearm or in your elbow crook.
+Given the lack of a circular design, the handle is uncomfortable to hold.
+It is a thin, flat bar that is hard to grip and has pressure points when slung over a forearm or elbow crook.
 The design appears to be more for the stroller aspect of this seat, but even there, it feels like the bare minimum.

 Shell

 With the stroller components, there is more going on here than a traditional car seat.
-If any mess drops down the side, it will be pulled into the stroller mechanism and wheels, creating a big mess that could be hard to clean from the grooves, nooks, and crannies.
+If anything drops down the side, it will be pulled into the stroller mechanism and wheels, creating a big mess that could be hard to fully clean.

 doona - with or without the base, the doona is the heaviest infant car seat...